 for Veterans and the Public

 Cytomegalovirus (or CMV) is passed by close contact through sex and through saliva, urine, and other body fluids.
 It can be passed from mother to child during pregnancy and by breast-feeding.
-If you are not infected, safer sex may help prevent infection.
+If you are not infected, using condoms during sex may help prevent infection.

 Many people are infected with this virus, though they have no symptoms.
 In HIV-positive people with low CD4 counts, the infection can be extremely serious.
 Symptoms can include:

 - blind spots in vision, loss of peripheral vision